NURSING - Faculty-Nursing

 - DNP or Ph.D. in Nursing from an accredited institution.

-- At least 2 years current teaching experience as a nurse educator at the graduate level preferred.
+- At least 2 years current Nursing teaching experience at the graduate level.

 - Current Michigan RN licensure or eligibility for licensure in Michigan State